-If you use the internet on the regular basis (especially social media platforms), you probably have come across these well-organized advertisements.
-These advertisements claim you can make a lot of money, very fast and easy, by investing just a little bit of your money and time, into their proposed online business.
+If you use the internet on the regular basis (especially social media platforms), you probably came across these well-organized advertisements.
+These advertisements claim you can make a lot of money, very fast and easy, by investing just a little bit of your hard earned money and time, into their proposed online business.
+This is suppose to be a Legit Online Opportunity, supposedly!
+Building, and owning your own website, isn’t suppose to be necessary either.
 They say the pay-back is great, while you relax at home doing nothing.
 Your only hard task will be, how you would spend all the money you’ve just earned.
+Yea right!!

-These Con Artist basically take advantage of an individual’s urge to make money fast, without going through the stress of taking time, and energy, to grow it gradually.
-This kind of mindset is very common in today’s world, and it is popularly described, as the “Get-Rich-Quick” mentality, or “Get-Rich-Quick-Scheming”.
-A lot of people, even the well-educated ones, have gotten scammed online over the years, by these sweet-mouth individuals, without having a clue.
+Anyways these Con Artist, basically take advantage of an individual’s urge to make money fast, without going through the stress of taking the time and energy, to grow it gradually (which is the normal).
+This kind of mindset is very common in today’s world, and it’s popularly described, as the “Get-Rich-Quick” mentality, or “Get-Rich-Quick-Scheme”.
+It takes time and patience to find the right legit work from home opportunity.
+A lot of people (even the well-educated ones), have been conned or scammed online over the years, by these sweet-mouth individuals, without having the slightiest clue.

 The formats and methods of penetration used, are dependent on the type of scams.
 Yeah, there are different types of scams out there to watch out for, such as advanced fee/ prepayment scam, anti-virus scam, charity scam, emergency scam, employment scam, online extortion, identity theft, immigration scam, lottery / prize scam, money-flipping scam, overpayment scam, relationship scam, social networking scam, tax scam, telemarketing scams, and the list goes on.